atlisg/vegan-bot/pm.md

   * VeganEasy for the links
   * Vegan.com for the links
   * Viva for the links
+* Improve for devices
+  * iPhone
+  * Samsung
+  * iPad
+* Add favicon
+* Address console warning "Angular is running in the development mode.
+Call enableProdMode() to enable the production mode."

 ### In Progress

-* Deploy to server
-  * Pick cloud service: Google Cloud?
+* Setup Google analytics

 ### Done